JeffersonLab/hps-mc/README.md

 In the above command insert the full path to your hps-mc installation instead of `hps-mc` or you can copy the python script to the scratch directory.

+## Documentation
+Documentation of the hps-source code can be found at https://www.slac.stanford.edu/~hpsprod/html/index.html.

 ## Quick Start Guide

 The first step to setting up an system to run jobs via hps-mc is first producing `~/.hpsmc` which will set all of the system level configuration parameters for all types of jobs.
 An example of what a system level .hpsmc file should look like is provided at `config/bravo_sdf.cfg`.
 One can simply copy this to `~/.hpsmc` of the system and update the paths to point to the relevant locations on that particular system.